 The Fulbright Scholar Program (FSP) offers U.S. faculty, administrators, and professionals grants to lecture, conduct research in a wide variety of academic and professional fields, or to participate in seminars.
 FSP is administered by the Council for International Exchange of Scholars (CIES), the scholar branch of the Institute of International Education.

-The updated Fulbright U.S. Scholar Catalog of Awards for the 2020-2021 competition is available now!
+The updated Fulbright U.S. Scholar Catalog of Awards for the 2022-2023 competition is available online.
 Potential applicants can view a list of upcoming webinars and archive of past programs @ https://www.cies.org/event-type/webinar-schedule.

-For the 2020-2021 FSP competition, awards available to UW-Madison scholars include:
+For the 2022-2023 FSP competition, awards available to UW-Madison scholars included:

-- Core Fulbright U.S. Scholar Program – offers ~500 teaching, research or combination teaching/research awards in over 125 countries.
+- Fulbright U.S. Scholar Program – offers ~500 teaching, research or combination teaching/research awards in over 125 countries.
 Opportunities are available for college and university faculty and administrators as well as for professionals, artists, journalists, scientists, lawyers, independent scholars and many others.
+Subcategories of note within this group of awards include the Global Scholar Award, the Public Policy Fellowship, and the Arctic Initiative.

-- Fulbright International Education Administrators Seminars – help U.S. international education professionals and senior higher education officials create empowering connections with the societal, cultural and higher education systems of other countries.
-Grantees have the opportunity to learn about the host country’s education system as well as establish networks of U.S. and international colleagues over the course of an intensive two week grant duration.
+- Fulbright International Education Administrator Awards – These awards provide international education professionals and senior higher education officials an opportunity to engage in a two-week intensive seminars to learn about the host country’s education system and establish networks of U.S. and international colleagues.

 Applicants apply directly to CIES; there is no campus component of any of the competitions though we encourage UW-Madison faculty and staff interested in applying to reach out to the IRIS Awards Office: Mark Lilleleht in the IRIS Awards Office is happy to assist those exploring options and considering putting together an application.